manpreet1130/MIDAS-RA-Task2/README.md

 4. The **runs** folder is used to log information into Tensorboard.
 To access Tensorboard, `tensorboard --logdir=runs` can be executed from the terminal.
 5. The **sortData.py** script is used to filter the images into their correct class folders.
 6. The **cnnTaskC.py** script is used for training and testing the networks of this Task.

+## Experiment Log Document
+This document states all that worked and failed and provides detailed explanation of the accuracies achieved and graph comparisons of the different networks.

 ## References
 1. Image Augmentation: https://www.analyticsvidhya.com/blog/2019/12/image-augmentation-deep-learning-pytorch/